islamghany/monitoring-service/README.md

 **docker compose is required**

-1.  first thing is to clone the repo into your device via
+first thing is to clone the repo into your device via

 ```bash
 git clone https://github.com/islamghany/monitoring-service.git
 ```

+open the `.env` file inside monitoring-service directory then add your gmail account and your the app password.

+to get your app password look at this [article](https://miracleio.me/snippets/use-gmail-with-nodemailer/)

-2. go the repo directory and build up the project via
+go to the repo directory and build up the project via

 ```bash
 docker compose up --build